-A million dollars isn't the biggest prize pot in eSports – the DOTA 2 International last year saw players compete for a $10 million pool, seeing winners taking home more per person than what you'd bank from winning the Super Bowl – but it's the largest in Call of Duty, which is about as mainstream as you can get when it comes to western eSports.
-Call of Duty is the jock of the eSports world, het up on machismo, exhibiting a winning-at-all-costs attitude, with matches played out in scratchy polyester shirts and powered by enough energy drinks to dissolve your liver.
+A million dollars isn't the biggest prize pot in eSports—the DOTA 2 International last year saw players compete for a $10 million pool, seeing winners taking home more per person than what you'd bank from winning the Super Bowl—but it's the largest in Call of Duty, which is about as mainstream as you can get when it comes to western eSports.
+Call of Duty is the jock of the eSports world, fired up on machismo, exhibiting a winning-at-all-costs attitude, with matches played out in scratchy polyester shirts and powered by enough energy drinks to dissolve your liver.

-We've had years of gender stereotype bullshit shoved down all our throats, like "how to be a real man", "what characteristics women can't help but fall for in a man", or past-it ideas as to why women can't be on the army frontline or play football at the same level as men.
-(Something about if they fall over then all the other footballers would stop playing and bring them cold compresses and smelling salts?
+We've had years of gender stereotype bullshit shoved down all our throats, like "how to be a real man," "what characteristics women can't help but fall for in a man," or past-it ideas as to why women can't be on the army frontline or play soccer at the same level as men.
+(Something about if they fall over then all the other soccer players would stop playing and bring them cold compresses and smelling salts?
 Clearly a match would just take forever to finish).

-The problem is that this reputation precedes all girls looking to get into eSports – they most likely want nothing to do with the dicks of the male superstar players, but observers naturally assume all women in the CoD scene are more into that than thrashing the opposition on screen.
-This does the community, in CoD and beyond into the wider eSports industry, no favours whatsoever, and creates suspicion as to the motives of any girl's attendance of a pro-gaming competition.
+The problem is that this reputation precedes all girls looking to get into eSports—they most likely want nothing to do with the dicks of the male superstar players, but observers naturally assume all women in the CoD scene are more into that than thrashing the opposition on screen.
+This does the community, in CoD and beyond into the wider eSports industry, no favors whatsoever, and creates suspicion as to the motives of any girl's attendance of a pro-gaming competition.

 Morgan 'Morgz' Ashurst, formerly of the Epsilon eSports team, is one of the few female Call of Duty players to have played both beside and against some of the best in Europe, and she's experienced this prejudice first hand.